Rabid Raccoons Raise Health Concerns In Manhattan

 New York has a new problem on its hands that could pose a potential health risk to citizens and their pets.
 Rabid raccoons have been running rampant through Manhattan.
-Since the start of the year, officials have already been alerted of four rabid raccoons around Inwood Hill Park.
+Since the start of the year, officials have already been alerted to four rabid raccoons around Inwood Hill Park.
 If bitten by these animals, you or your pets could be in serious danger, according to Gizmodo.
 If left untreated, rabies can be fatal.
 Health officials are now encouraging New Yorkers to be on the lookout for these animals and ensure their pets are vaccinated.

 Rabid animals are typically pretty easy to spot.
 They often act disoriented and look visibly ill.
 They can be more aggressive and less scared of people than would be considered normal.
 New York has had reports of an occasional rabid bat throughout the years, but this is the first time rabid raccoons have been a threat to the public since 2009.

-From 2009 to 2011 there was a particularly bad outbreak.
+From 2009 to 2011, there was a particularly bad outbreak.
 During that time period, officials captured 138 rabid raccoons in and around Central Park.
 These animals had to be vaccinated before they could be released back into the wild, according to CNN.

 Fox News Headlines from Science Section via Instapaper https://t.co/NPZqnLo7Da